Oklahoma Mother Loses Limbs After Being Bitten By A Tick

 Take the center path when in the wilderness.

-If you live, or are visiting remote areas teaming with wildlife, you need to take extra precaution.
+If you live or are visiting remote areas teeming with wildlife, you need to take extra precautions.
 Wildlife contributes to the spread of ticks.
 Migratory birds, rodents, coyotes, and others, along with the favorite host –the white-tailed deer — help Tick populations to flourish.
 Stay in the cleared areas if possible.

 Rosemary or Palmarosa essential oils